xgrau/cyp6-AgUganda/README.md

 Notebooks:

-* `2020-02-27_hap_analysis_CYP6P4_236M.ipynb`: notebook with analysis of haplotype similarity and selection signals in UGS.
-Haplotype networks are built from variants around CYP6P4 236M allele, and selection statistics are estimated for the Cyp6 custer (EHH, Garud H).
-Results and plots go to folder `results_236M_UGS`.
+* `2020-02-27_hap_analysis_UGS_sweep.ipynb`: notebook with analysis of haplotype similarity and selection signals in UGS.
+The cluster of swept haplotypes is defined using genetic distances of genotypes located +/- 1000 variants around the Cypaa1 start.
+Selection statistics are estimated for the Cyp6 custer (EHH, Garud H).
+Results and plots go to folder `results_sweep`.

 * `results_phylogeny`: phylogenies of haplotypes using variants in the cluster (using IQTREE).
 Results in newick (`.treefile`) & pdf.